apereo/cas/docs/cas-server-documentation/ticketing/Configuring-Ticket-Expiration-Policy.md

 ### Timeout

 The expiration policy applied to TGTs provides for most-recently-used expiration policy, similar to a Web server session timeout.
-For example, a 2-hour time span with this policy in effect would require a TGT to be used every 2 hours or less, otherwise it would be marked as expired.
+For example, a 2-hour time span with this policy in effect would require a `TGT` to be used every 2 hours or less, otherwise it would be marked as expired.

-To see the relevant list of CAS properties, please [review this guide](../configuration/Configuration-Properties.html#tgt-expiration-policy).
+{% include {{ version }}/timeout-tgt-expiration-policy-configuration.md %}

 ### Hard Timeout